 Where is the best place to buy Siser EasyWeed HTV?
 It can be bought on Amazon or through Expressions Vinyl.
 I think this is the best HTV for all your projects.
 You can use it for iron-on transfers or with a heat press.
-It is a little more expensive than competing vinyls, but we think it’s totally worth it!
+It is a little more expensive than competing vinyls, but it’s totally worth it.

 I often buy the Starter Bundle with 12 heat transfer vinyl sheets.
 I like having the different colors available.
 Though I always end up using black vinyl the most and always run out of it first!
 Probably a good idea to get extra of that, because t-shirt design does look great in black – especially if it’s a text design.

 Other Siser HTV Vinyl

 Siser also has different types of HTV including:

 - Flocked vinyl – this has a furry/fluffy feel to it